Effective November 1, students who are on paid or reduced price status will be charged the appropriate rate for their meals.

 The United States Department of Agriculture and the Texas Department of Agriculture conduct periodic audits of all school districts utilizing the programs to ensure that all standards are being met and the district can continue utilizing the funds to feed children healthy meals.

 Elementary school students receive printed menus prior to the start of each calendar month.

 The printable menus posted here are an abbreviated listing of the main courses available on certain serving lines and do not list every item available that day.

 Complete List of Items Served & Nutritional Values

-Summer School Breakfast Menu (all grade levels)
+Summer School Menus (all grades)

 Summer Meals at the Parks & Libraries Lunch Menu